Sahara Las Vegas: Return to Sahara

-The resort became Sahara Las Vegas on August 29, 2019, and renovations were expected to continue into 2020.
+The resort reverted back to Sahara Las Vegas on August 29, 2019, and renovations were expected to continue into 2020.
 A renovation of the pool area was scheduled to begin in September 2019.
 The Sahara's new lounge was named Casbar Lounge, after the resort's original live-music venue.
 The Sayers Club was renamed Club 101.
 The new Sahara is modern in its design and does not feature a Moroccan theme as before, although it features references to the original Sahara.
 Hobson said, "You might see some camels in artwork around the property, but nothing in terms of a theme.
 There will be reference to the original Sahara era that reflects what we want for the modern era.
 There's some nostalgia, but we are defining it for today."
 A few months after its opening, the Sahara Las Vegas sought donations of old memorabilia from the original Sahara for display in the resort.

 A poker room opened in February 2020, as part of the renovation project.
 Poker had been absent from the casino for nearly a decade, and many Las Vegas casinos had shut their poker rooms in recent years due to a decline in popularity.
 The resort also planned to add a restaurant row, which would replace Club 101.
 Sahara executives intended to use the resort's restaurant space and pool decks to host meetings and conventions, recapturing a demographic that was largely ignored when the resort operated as SLS Las Vegas.

 In September 2021, the resort opened its 35000 sqft renovated pool area, known as Azilo Ultra Pool.
 The Moroccan-inspired pool area would also be available as event space.
 It includes two giant LED walls, measuring two stories in height.
 The pool area replaces the Foxtail club, and is part of the resort's $150 million renovation plans, which also include several restaurants such as Chickie's & Pete's.

+In July 2025, the Sahara announced that it would be doing away with resort fees, becoming the second hotel on the Las Vegas Strip to do so after Resorts World Las Vegas did the same.